Gh0stAn0n/hunter/README.md

 - will create an 'output-info file' automatically if the IP (for ex) have been stocked in the googledb as 'Dangerous'.

-- will save the user general scanning in a statistics file.
+- will save the user general scans in a statistics file.

 - check if the new supposed output file or directory is already created. (instead of :: error cant write on 'file.txt' because 'file.txt' already exist :: you'll get file.2.txt or dir.2 then .3, .4, ect...)